 7) Twiddle your nipples

-Yep, this one is a bit of a taboo topic but, if you want to stimulate oxytocin, anything from nipple twiddling to masturbating to orgasming will help you to progress your labour.
+Yep, this one is a bit of a taboo topic but, if you want to stimulate oxytocin, anything from nipple twiddling to masturbating and orgasming will help you to progress your labour.
 It can be especially helpful if your contractions are taking time to get established or are stop-start.

-8) Feel the love
+8) Stir up memories and feel the love

 As you wait for your baby, remember particular times in your life when you felt incredibly loving and loved, and look at photos of these moments to help you.
 Focus on your love for your soon-to-be-born baby, too.
 Think about how you already feel about him and visualise how much that love will grow when you first see his face and as you hold him.
 This is a great technique to use if you’re having a c-section.